llvm/clangd-www/guides/system-headers.md

 Clangd makes use of the first argument of the compile flags as the driver's path.
 Ideally this argument should specify full path to the compiler.

-For example, for an entry like: `{ "directory": "/home/user/llvm/build", "command": "/usr/bin/clang++ -c -o file.o file.cc", "file": "file.cc" },` First
+For example, for a `compile_commands.json` entry like: `{ "directory":
+"/home/user/llvm/build", "command": "/usr/bin/clang++ -c -o file.o file.cc",
-argument is `/usr/bin/clang++`.
+"file": "file.cc" },` first argument is `/usr/bin/clang++`.

 Note that, in case of a `compile_flags.txt` driver name defaults to `clang-tool` sitting next to `clangd` binary.

 ### Target Triple

-The second important factor is target triple.
+The second important factor is target triple, which specifies the architecture and OS to build for.
 It can be explicitly specified with `--target` compile flag or can be deduced implicitly from the driver name.

-This enables `clang` to operate using different toolchains, for example with `--target=x86_64-w64-mingw32` clang will look for mingw installed headers, which is one common toolchain for windows.
+This enables `clang` to try to locate appropriate headers for the target platform for example with `--target=x86_64-w64-mingw32` clang will look for mingw installed headers, which is one common toolchain for windows.
 You can see its effects on the header search dirs by executing `clang --target=x86_64-w64-mingw32 -xc++ -v -c /dev/null` (and without the target info).

-This can also be achieved by implicitly including target information in the driver name, but is a lot more subtle and there are no good ways to change it anyway.
+This can also be achieved by implicitly including target information in the driver name, but is a lot more subtle and less convenient.
 So this guide doesn't go into much details about it, but you can find more [here](https://github.com/llvm/llvm-project/blob/de79919e9ec9c5ca1aaec54ca0a5f959739d48da/clang/include/clang/Driver/ToolChain.h#L286).

 ## Query-driver